-While this all sounds too good to be true, it’s not.
+While QLC sounds too good to be true, it’s not.
 Intel has a strong track record for developing new and innovative storage technology.
-The company was the first to bring NVMe SSDs to market three years ago with the Intel SSD 750 series, and it also developed the exotic 3D XPoint memory that it uses in the Optane products.
+The company was the first to bring NVMe SSDs to market four years ago with the Intel SSD 750 series, and it also developed the exotic 3D XPoint memory that it uses in the Optane products.

-Intel’s 64-layer 3D QLC flash technology is the next step to boosting flash storage capacity.
+Intel’s 64-layer 3D QLC flash technology dramatically boosts flash storage capacity.
 MLC flash stores two bits per cell and TLC flash stores three, but QLC crams four bits into each cell.
 The 33% increase in density ultimately equates to more storage capacity for less money.
 Intel's QLC flash enables up to one 1-terabit (125GB) of storage capacity in a single die.
 SSD vendors can pack up to 16 die into a single package, which means QLC enables up to 2TB per package.

 Just like Intel's other flash technology, QLC flash leverages the tried-and-true vertical floating gate flash cell design.
-Competing flash from other foundries, which are also well underway with QLC development, use charge trap designs.
-WD and its partner Toshiba recently announced they are sampling a higher-capacity 1.33-terabit QLC chips marketed as BiCS4, but the companies haven't announced end products yet.
+Competing flash from other foundries use charge trap designs.

 Intel sidesteps many of the performance challenges associated with QLC flash by tweaking the firmware and using intelligent idle time performance adjustments.
 Intel's Intelligent Dynamic SLC-Caching, which uses a pool of fast SLC flash to boost performance for incoming write data, takes a two-step approach.